qwerty-arun/Startup/How to raise Money.md

 - The investor company will do some background checks.
 - The are going to have an internal meeting.
 - If they call you for a meeting: they are most likely to invest.
+## Venture Stage
+- Top tier VCs typically invest in only two companies: Companies who have already raised a seed funding or with a founder who they know to be successful or have worked with in the past.
+## Terms, what should founders care about most and how should they negotiate?
+- There seemed to be, and they fluctuate over time, these thresholds particularly for seed stage companies that investors think that above this level is crazy, it doesn’t matter.
+And there is a rough kind of range that people are willing to pay.
+You just have to figure out what that is.
+Just get the money that you need, don't raise any more than you need.
+## MAX dilution?
+- Well, 10-15% is the range beyond which it gets difficult at the table where there isn't enough room.
+- Because if there is a forty percent dilution in an Angel round, I have actually said to the founder, do you realize you have already doomed yourself?
+## Why Airbnb is successful?